Caleb’s Law is named in honor of Caleb Sears (2008-2015).

 general anesthesia/deep sedation to children during dental procedures.

 If you are

-considering a dental procedure involving general anesthesia or deep sedation, for you or your child, there are questions you should ask:
+considering a dental procedure involving general anesthesia or deep sedation, for you or your child, be sure to ask:

-1. Will there be a separate person, an anesthesiologist or nurse anesthetist, in the room to monitor your vital signs?
+Will there be a separate person, an anesthesiologist or a nurse anesthetist, in the room to administer the anesthesia and monitor you until recovery?